echoprotocol/echowiki/docs/technologies/echorand/step-by-step.md

 * $ctx[l].signQ == Q_{r-1}$ means that an empty block has been created.
 * $ctx[l].signQ != Q_{r-1}$ means that a non-empty block has been created and the node has not received it.

+### Fallback service

+In rare cases, a number of active network nodes may be below $t_h$.
+In such a case ECHO network will always generate empty block.
+To prevent this behavior, root committee is introduced.
+If network node, participating in round steps, is inactive - selected committee member will generate appropriate step message on behalf of this member.

+In such a case message will have non-empty **fallback** field and message itself will be signed by the key of committee member.

+Handling of such messages will be done at appropriate steps with prioritizing of originally generated messages.

+Prioritizing can be done in both ways:

+* **GC related steps** - wait original messages and collect fallback ones too.
+After some timeout fallback messages will be taken into account.
+* **BBA steps** - fallback messages collected and counted as original ones.
+Original messages override fallback ones if any.

 ## Network interaction

 ### Message format